inlorfaze/fjc-eleventy/src/site/index.md

   <div class="work-info">
   <h3>Skinnykitchen</h3>
     <p>
-     Skinnykitchen is a healthy recipe blog run by Nancy Fox.
+     Skinnykitchen is a popular healthy recipe blog run by Nancy Fox averaging over 5,000 pageviews a day.
 I've built her a custom WordPress theme that can meet her needs, but also be flexible enough for changes. </p>
     <ul>
       <li>November 2020</li>
       <li><a href="https://www.skinnykitchen.com/">https://www.skinnykitchen.com/</a></li>